unl-math-course-dev/OER/README.md

 Finally, there is a script that can be run from /var/www that handles everything including git pull, compiling, and google analytics.
 ./updateOER.sh

+I found out that some browsers cannot display PDFs as images.
+The following command will convert all PDFs in a directory to jpg files so that they can be displayed.